klavru/CLV/README.md

   ### Final Results and Insights

 The final results, particularly the chart displaying average cumulative revenue for the 12th week for all website visitors, offers a more comprehensive estimation of Customer Lifetime Value (CLV).
 This estimation encompasses all users, including those who did not make purchases.
+A notable insight from the analysis is that customers acquired between 2020-11-01 and 2020-12-12 brought in significantly more revenue, averaging $2.26.
+However, customers acquired during 2020-12-20 and 2021-01-16 generated considerably less revenue, only averaging $0.5.
+This atypical customer behavior, especially during the holiday season, raises questions about comparison shopping and alternative purchasing decisions.
+The stable web traffic during the holiday period, coupled with a substantial drop in revenue, indicates a potential shift in customer preferences.
+It's advisable to explore this further and consider whether the revenue data requires validation.
+It's possible that the customer acquisition channel in November 2020 was exceptionally effective, attracting more active visitors willing to spend.

  ## Recommendations
 Based on the insights and findings from this analysis, we propose the following recommendations: